St Aldhelm's Chapel

 Very little is known about the chapel's origins.
 A local legend says that in AD 1140 a bridge and groom were drowned when their boat capsized off the headland, and the bride's father erected the chapel built the chapel in their memory.
 He paid for a light to be kept burning in the chapel to help sailors avoid his daughter's fate.
 It is entirely possible that the legend is based on fact, and the chapel was taken over by the church.

-The earliest written record comes from the Pipe rolls of Henry III, where it is recorded that the chapel was served by a chaplain who was paid 50 shillings annually by the Crown.
-The sum of 50 shillings was the going trate for a royal chaplain at that time, which suggests that St Aldhelm's Chapel was a place of some significance.
+The earliest written record comes from the Pipe Rolls of Henry III, where it is recorded that the chapel was served by a chaplain who was paid 50 shillings annually by the Crown.
+The sum of 50 shillings was the going rate for a royal chaplain at that time, which suggests that St Aldhelm's Chapel was a place of some significance.

 If so, that significance waned, for by 1291 the chaplain was paid just 20 shillings.
-In 1428 records show a similiar payment, but notes that the parish had no inhabitants.
+In 1428 records show a similar payment, but notes that the parish had no inhabitants.

 Tradition suggests that the chapel was a chantry, with a priest paid to say regular prayers for the safety of mariners.
 It is possible that the royal connection began with King John, who visited Purbeck frequently to hunt.
 It is possible that the king used the chapel as a place to rest and pray during his hunting expeditions.